rikosintie/Ubuntu4NetworkEngineers/docs/terminal.md

 ----------------------------------------------------------------

-Show non-printable characters
+**Show non-printable characters**

-You can use the -A/--show-all option to show and highlight non-printable characters:
+You can use the -A/--show-all option to show and highlight non-printable characters.
+There are some malicious text files that embed non-printing characters.
+Use this method so see them.

 ----------------------------------------------------------------